-Everyone has a different relationship with money, and for many people, the relationship is not easy.
-Whether you’re struggling to pay back your student loans or you’re dreaming about a Caribbean cruise, learning how to manage your money is an important skill.
-Advice from your family and friends is a good first step, but there are plenty of beneficial books that you can add to your reading list to help you grab a hold of your finances.
-Here are our picks for best books to help you manage your money better.
+Everyone has a different relationship with money and for many people that relationship is not easy.
+Whether you’re struggling to pay back your student loans, have debt to pay off or want to plan responsibly for your future, learning how to manage your money is an important skill.
+Luckily, there are plenty of beneficial books that you can add to your reading list to help you grab a hold of your finances.
+Here are a few of our favorite books to help you manage your money better.

 The Money Book for the Young, Fabulous & Broke, Suze Orman